-So you can use the non staining procedure.
-In the non staining procedure spot can be identified by the following method.
-You can use the autoradiography a TLC plate can be placed along with the x-ray foam for 48 to 72 hours.
-Exposure time depends on the time and the concentration of the radioactivity and then the x-ray film is processed.
-So you can actually have the radioactive amino acids and that is actually going to be exposed to the x-ray film and then it is actually going to give you the spot onto the x-ray film and then you can do all the calculations from this particular spot.
-Like for example you can do the RF calculations you can actually do the dx and ds and that is why you are actually going to get the RF value and that RF value can use for identification of that particular unknown
+So, you can use the non-staining procedure.
+In the non-staining procedure, spot can be identified by the following methods, you can use the autoradiography, a TLC plate can be placed along with the X-ray film for 48 to 72 hours.
+Exposure time depends on the time and the concentration of radioactivity and then the X-ray film based processed.

+So, you can actually have the radioactive amino acids, and that is actually going to be exposed to the X-ray film and then it is actually going to give you the spot onto the X-ray film.
+And then you can do all the calculations from this particular spot.
+For example, you can do the Rf calculation, you can actually do the dx and ds, and that is why you are actually going to get the Rf values, and that Rf value can use for identification of that particular unknown spots.

 The second is you can do the fluorescence.
-So several by heterocyclic compound gives the fluorescence in UV due to the presence of conjugate double bond system.
-TLC plate can be visualized in the UV chamber to identify the spot.
-So what you see here is this is the typical UV chamber where you have the UV bulbs and this is the chamber right this is the lid of that particular chamber.
-So what you can do is just open from here and place the plates under this and then you can just turn on the UV lights.
-So you can have the two different types of UV lights which you can use as per the wavelength and then from this size because the UV light dangerous for is the eye.
+So, several heterocyclic compounds give the fluorescence in UV, due to the presence of conjugate double bond system, TLC plate can be visualized in the UV-chamber to identify the spot.
+So, what you see here is this is the typical UV-chamber, where you have the UV bulbs, and this is the chamber, this is the lid of that particular chamber.

+So, what you can do is just open from here and place the plates under this, and then you can just turn on the UV light.
+So, you can have the two different types of UV lights, which you can use as per the wavelength.
+And then from this size, because the UV light is dangerous for the eyes.
+So, that is why you can actually be able to observe not directly but through this particular spotting, observing window.

-So that is why you can actually be able to observe not directly but through this particular observing window and what you see here is that this all the spots are visible right.
-So under the UV and then you can actually be able to use the camera or some other acquisition system and that is how you can actually be able to capture the image.
-Apart from that you can also use the iodine.
-So you can also use the iodine staining right.
-So you can actually be able to incubate the TLC plate into the iodine chamber and this iodine chamber is actually going to stain the spots well. as
+And what you see here is that the all the spots are visible, so under the UV and then you can actually be able to use the camera, or some other acquisition system and that is how you can actually be able to capture the image.
+Apart from that, you can also use the iodine.
+So, you can also use the iodine staining.
+So, you can actually be able to incubate that TLC plate into the iodine chamber, and this iodine chamber is actually going to stain the spots as well.